tigergraph/gsql-graph-algorithms/algorithms_test/ReadMe.md

 --------------------------------------------------------------------------------
 Running: Creating schema /home/tigergraph/gsql-graph-algorithms/algorithms_test/gsql/MyGraph/1_create_schema.gsql Stopping GPE GSE RESTPP
-Successfully stopped GPE GSE RESTPP in 16.168 seconds Starting GPE GSE RESTPP
+Successfully stopped GPE GSE RESTPP in 16.500 seconds Starting GPE GSE RESTPP
-Successfully started GPE GSE RESTPP in 0.065 seconds The graph MyGraph is created.
+Successfully started GPE GSE RESTPP in 0.063 seconds The graph MyGraph is created.
 Successfully created schema change jobs: [change_schema_of_MyGraph].
 WARNING: When modifying the graph schema, reinstalling all affected queries is required, and the duration of this process may vary based on the number and complexity of the queries.
 To skip query reinstallation, you can run with the '-N' option, but manual reinstallation of queries will be necessary afterwards.
 Kick off schema change job change_schema_of_MyGraph Doing schema change on graph 'MyGraph' (current version: 0) Trying to add local vertex 'MyNode' to the graph 'MyGraph'.
-Trying to add local edge 'MyEdge' and its reverse edge 'rev_MyEdge' to the graph 'MyGraph'.
+Trying to add local edge 'MyEdge' to the graph 'MyGraph'.

 Graph MyGraph updated to new version 1
-The job change_schema_of_MyGraph completes in 1.433 seconds!
+The job change_schema_of_MyGraph completes in 0.687 seconds!
 Local schema change succeeded.
 Successfully dropped jobs on the graph 'MyGraph': [change_schema_of_MyGraph].
 --------------------------------------------------------------------------------